Ready to try plant-based? Do these 5 things first!

 Reflect on a few times when you ate past the point of fullness.
 Was it because of one of these reasons, or a different reason?

-Step 1: identify what comfortable fullness feels like for you.
+Step 1: Identify what comfortable fullness feels like for you.

 Many people just don’t know what comfortable fullness feels like because they are constantly in a state of being overly hungry from dieting or distraction, or in a state of being uncomfortably full from overeating.
 How does “comfortably full” feel to YOU?
 Envision the feelings you desire after a meal.
 Maybe it’s feeling satisfied or feeling energized.

-Step 2: strengthen the mind/body connection.
+Step 2: Strengthen the mind/body connection.

+This step requires some mindful eating strategies.
 You’ll do this in two ways:

 Create an eating environment that allows you to be present.

-Most of us are so used to eating on auto-pilot, but tuning in to fullness requires hyper awareness at first.
+Most of us are so used to eating on auto-pilot, but tuning in to fullness requires mindful awareness at first.
 If possible, put your phone away, turn off the TV, and step away from your desk when eating.
 Take a deep breath before beginning to bring yourself into the present moment.
 The goal is to create mental space so that you can fully pay attention to your meal and how your body feels.
 It’s up to you to decide the best way to establish a calmer eating environment based on what works for your life.

 Take a mindful pause midway through your meal.